-In Intro to Ham Radio, we will cover radio in general, the specifics of ham radio, how to get into it and why you may need one.
+In Intro to Ham Radio, we will cover radio in general, the specifics of ham radio, how to get into it, amateur use and why you may need one.
 If you are reading this blog, it’s because you like the outdoors, whether it’s fishing, hunting, ATVing, etc. A lot of these activities can benefit from having comms (communication).

 While my blog is not about prepping, I will always talk about safety, survival, gear, etc. In a way, you could say there is a prepping element to it – or perhaps there is some overlap.
-What I can tell you for certain is that the prepper community loves these radios!
+What I can tell you for certain is that the prepper community are also amateur radio enthusiasts!
 And for good reason.
 So, let’s get started with an intro to ham radio.

 Making Your Intro to Ham Radio EASY